Chapter 34 BWV 36 Schwingt freudig euch empor

 The string triplet provides an excellent demonstration of the technique of introducing an idea some time before it is substantially developed.
 It sticks in the subconscious mind almost subliminally; we feel, somehow, that the later streams of triplets are ‘right’ because the rhythm has already been suggested to us and lodged in our brains.

-A further excellent example of this technique, also involving the early introduction of a triplet, may be found in the ritornello of the first movement of the Fm keyboard concerto.
+A further excellent example of this technique, also involving the early introduction of a triplet as an ornament prior to becoming a structural entity, may be found in the ritornello of the first movement of the Fm keyboard concerto.

-Some may feel that the duet which follows is somewhat less striking than others, particularly the numerous examples from the second cycle
+Some may feel that the duet which follows is somewhat less striking than others, particularly by comparison with the numerous examples from the second cycle.

 Bach’s structural plan is very clear.
-Each of the four choral phrases is introduced by the singers in imitation thus:
+Each of the four vocal phrases is introduced by the singers in imitation thus:

 Phrase 1 from bar 4, alto followed by sop.